River Edge, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 33.73 mi of roadways, of which 29.50 mi were maintained by the municipality, 3.85 mi by Bergen County and 0.38 mi by the New Jersey Department of Transportation.

 Route 4 is the primary highway serving River Edge, running along the borough's southern edge.
 County Route 503 (Kinderkamack Road) passes north-south through the borough, alongside the Hackensack River.
 In January 2025, the New Jersey Department of Transportation announced the commencement of the Route 4 Hackensack River Bridge Replacement Project.
-This aims to improve both the transportation infrastructure and safety for commuters in the River Edge area."
+While the bridge is just outside the borough in neighboring Teaneck and Hackensack, the project aims to improve both the transportation infrastructure and safety for commuters in the River Edge area."

 Public transportation

 River Edge has two train stations in the borough, at River Edge (at River Edge Road on the north end of the borough) and New Bridge Landing (at Grand Avenue on the south end of the borough).
 These stations provide service on NJ Transit's Pascack Valley Line, which runs north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New York Penn Station and to other NJ Transit rail service.
-Connections are available at Hoboken Terminal to other NJ Transit rail lines, Hudson-Bergen Light Rail, PATH trains, and NY Waterway ferry service to the World Financial Center and other destinations.
+Connections are available at Hoboken Terminal to other NJ Transit rail lines, Hudson-Bergen Light Rail, PATH trains and NY Waterway ferry service to the World Financial Center and other destinations.

 There are parking lots at both the River Edge and New Bridge Landing stations that are available for River Edge residents.
 Permits are required to use the lots and can be obtained from the borough.

 NJ Transit offers bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 165 route and local service on the 756 and 762 routes.

 The 11T/11AT route of Rockland Coaches also serves the Port Authority Bus Terminal, as well as providing service to Rockland County, New York.